Introduction

 • Advertiser – the demand side – someone who wants to promote their goods or services.
 Advertisers pay the ad network for promotion.
 They have access to advertiser options only.

-• Publisher – the supply side – a party that owns websites, mobile apps, etc. Publishers place snippets of special code on their websites/apps that allow ads display.
-Ad network pays its publishers for their inventory.
+• Publisher – the supply side – a party that owns websites, mobile apps, etc. Publishers place snippets of special code on their websites/apps that allow ads to display.
+Ad network pays their publishers for their inventory.
 They have access to publisher options only.

 At first, we would recommend creating publisher and advertiser accounts by yourself.
-This way you will be able to see how the platform looks from their perspective.
+This way, you can see how the platform looks from their perspective.

 Advertiser options setup